anorudes/reduceless-connect/README.md

 ## Basic example:

-For start we will create simple reducer file as you doing with redux:
+For start we will create simple reducer file as you doing with redux. <br />
+You already know how to do it:

 ```js
 const initialState = {